dantasfiles/nj-covid19-vaccine-location-guide/index.md

-# NJ COVID-19 Vaccination Unofficial Location Guide
+# NJ COVID-19 Vaccination Simplified Location Guide

 This page simplifies the information from the official NJ location list into a format that's easier to act on.
 Please [contact me](https://github.com/dantasfiles) with any corrections or suggestions.
 This page was last updated Jan.
 23.